mvolkmann/blog/src/lua.md

 LuaJIT also executes bytecode files and provides runtime optimizations that typically result in better performance.

-LuaJIT is implemented by a separate team from the team that maintains Lua.
+LuaJIT is implemented by a separate team from the one that maintains Lua.

 From {% aTargetBlank "https://api7.ai/learning-center/openresty/luajit-vs-lua",
 "api7.ai" %}: